 The recognition award is part of a larger U.S. Department of Education (ED) effort to identify and communicate practices that are proven to result in improved student engagement, higher academic achievement and graduation rates, and workforce preparedness, as well as energy independence and economic security.
-The 2021 awards cycle marks the 10th year of US ED's Green Ribbon Schools program.
+The 2024 awards cycle marks the 13th year of US ED's Green Ribbon Schools program.

-Eleven North Carolina Schools and two Districts have received the US Department of Education Green Ribbon Award nationally.
+Fifteen North Carolina schools, three districts, and two postsecondary institutions have received the US Department of Education Green Ribbon Award nationally.